 - When having an infection: practicing good safety measures (hygiene, distancing, etc.)

-- Pandemic Interventions Course, a 4-week course (full syllabus available online) by Lin Bowker-Lonnecker
+- Pandemic Interventions Course, a 4-week course syllabus by Lin Bowker-Lonnecker

-- Germ Warfare: A Very Graphic History, a great graphic novel (or 26 min video) about the history of biological weapons
+- Germ Warfare: A Very Graphic History, graphic novel (or 26 min video)

-- Aron’s Resource Hub and Review on Key Aspects of Biosecurity (Global, very exhaustive list)
+- Aron’s Resource Hub and Review on Key Aspects of Biosecurity (Global, long list)

 - List of AI x Biosecurity Resources